 Public Transit Department Funding Sources

-Funds from the Federal Transit Administration (FTA) typically support capital budget items, planning projects, and homeland security.
-As the designated recipient of federal grant funds for the Phoenix-Mesa urbanized area, the city of Phoenix oversees pass-through to other governmental agencies in Maricopa County.
+Additional funds come from the Federal Transit Administration (FTA) in the form of grants.
+These funds typically support capital budget items, planning projects, and homeland security.
+As the designated recipient of federal grant funds for the Phoenix-Mesa urbanized area, the Phoenix Public Transit Department oversees pass-through to other governmental agencies in Maricopa County.

 Transit 2000 – March 2000

-A referendum sponsored by the city of Phoenix in November 1997 for a dedicated 0.5 percent sales tax failed by a margin of 122 votes.
-In March 2000, the City again went to the voters for a 0.4 percent sales tax increase to fund expanded bus service and the construction and operation of a light rail line.
-Voters passed the measure and the sales tax took effect on June 1, 2000.
+In March 2000, Phoenix successfully went to its voters for a 0.4 percent sales tax increase to fund expanded bus service and the construction and operation of a light rail line.

 Proposition 400 - November 2004

 On November 2, 2004, Maricopa County voters approved Proposition 400, a county 0.5% sales tax for transportation funding.
-The Regional Transportation Plan, developed by Valley mayors and business representatives, funds improvements to freeways, streets, and transit services.
+The Regional Transportation Plan, developed by Valley mayors and business representatives, funds improvements to freeways, streets, and transit services in the Valley including Phoenix.